smarras79/smarras79.github.io/_pages/openings.md

 title: Join the group
 ---

+I have 2 open positions in my group: 1 Ph.D. studentship for 4 years and 1 post-doctoral fellowship for up to 2 years.
+See below.

 Before you get in touch, please read the instructions below carefully.
 I will only respond to those who send all of the  documents mentioned in the specific openings.

-## Fully funded PhD position in Computational Fluid Dynamics for Atmospheric Modeling
+## 1. Fully funded PhD position in Computational Fluid Dynamics for Atmospheric Modeling

-## IMPORTANT: I will only consider applicantions that fullfill ALL of the following requirements:
+# IMPORTANT: I will only consider applicantions that fullfill ALL of the following requirements:

 - Be already legally able to work in the US (e.g. visa holders, permanent residents, citizens) or able to obtain a visa by April 2024.